johann-solo/oliveandmango.github.io/_posts/blog/2017-03-12-grilled-asparagus.md

 1. Place the asparagus in foil onto the grill and close and let it grill for approx 8-10 minutes depending on how thick the asparagus is.

-1. Carefully take the package of asparagus off the grill or to a cutting board or plate (I slide mine on to a cutting board) near by and open the foil
+1. Carefully take the package of asparagus off the grill on to a cutting board or plate (I slide mine on to a cutting board) near by and open the foil

 1. Place the asparagus on the grill against the line of the grates (otherwise they will fall between) and grill for a couple minutes until golden brown and slightly charred at the edges